Characters of the Yakuza series: Ryuji Goda

 Ryuji Goda (郷田 龍司, Gōda Ryūji) is the adopted Korean son of Jin Goda, second chairman of the Go-Ryu, and is known as the "Dragon of Kansai".
 He dislikes this nickname, because he believes that there should only be one true dragon in Japan; to this end he seeks to defeat Kazuma Kiryu, who appears as his rival in Yakuza 2.
 Goda stages a coup while Kiryu is in Osaka attempting to broker a peace deal, and kidnaps Jin and Daigo, wanting to start a war between the Tojo Clan and Omi Alliance.
 It is later revealed that Goda is the son of the Jingweon boss and his wife Suyeon, and that Kaoru Sayama is his half-sister.
 Due to the massacre of the Jingweon in 1980 by the Tojo Clan's Dojima Family, Goda wants to destroy the town and the Tojo.
 To do this he works with the Jingweon, though later states he hated doing so.
 At the climax of the story, the two fight on the top of Kamurocho Hills.
 After his defeat, and the killing of Jin and Terada, he gets up and charges Takashima with a gun.
 Goda is shot multiple times before finally shooting Takashima in the head.

+In the non-canon spin-off Yakuza: Dead Souls, it is revealed that Goda survived the encounter on Kamurocho Hills, albeit with major injuries to his right arm.
+After four years of wallowing in his failure, the ongoing zombie apocalypse convinces him to take action, after which he meets an old gunsmith and gets a mechanical Gatling gun arm.